Hasil-Sharma/coding-challenge/README.md

 * Document your work

 ## Submissions
-* Fork this repo and use it to version your implementation.
+* Clone this repo and use it to version your implementation.
 * Send a tarball of your fork to sampedro@colorado.edu once you have completed the challenge.